top of page

 B: Polly - whisht awhile - have you a notion from whence these admirable rumours issued?

-P: A gentleman of the law - in a carriage I've yet seen - quite an innovative design - carrying a passenger with a handsome poet's head - albeit with a nose indescribable and quite approaching a medical condition
+P: A gentleman of the law - in a carriage I've not yet seen - quite an innovative design - carrying a passenger with a handsome poet's head - albeit with a nose indescribable and quite approaching a medical condition

 B: Adieu my friends - mayhap in Italy (shakes head) - good god